-2.2.1.1 Ordinary (station) thermometers
+2.3.1.1 Ordinary (station) thermometers

-This is the most accurate instrument of all meteorological thermometers.
-Usually it is a mercury-in-glass-type thermometer.
+Usually it has been a very accurate mercury-in-glass-type thermometer.
 Its scale markings have an increment of 0.2 K or 0.5 K, and the scale is longer than that of the other meteorological thermometers.

 The ordinary thermometer is used in a thermometer screen to avoid radiation errors.
 A support keeps it in a vertical position with the bulb at the lower end.
 The form of the bulb is that of a cylinder or an onion.

-A pair of ordinary thermometers can be used as a psychrometer if one of them is fitted with a wet-bulb sleeve.
+A pair of ordinary thermometers can be used as a psychrometer if one of them is fitted with a wet-bulb sleeve (to estimate the humidity of air masses with the formula of Sprung).

-2.2.1.2 Maximum thermometers
+2.3.1.2 Maximum thermometers

-The recommended type for maximum thermometers is a mercury-in-glass thermometer with a constriction in the bore between the bulb and the beginning of the scale.
+The recommended type for maximum thermometers has been a mercury-in-glass thermometer with a constriction in the bore between the bulb and the beginning of the scale.
 This constriction prevents the mercury column from receding with falling temperatures.
 However, observers can reset by holding it firmly, bulb-end downwards, and swinging their arm until the mercury column is reunited.
 A maximum thermometer should be mounted at an angle of about 2° from the horizontal position, with the bulb at the lower end to ensure that the mercury column rests against the constriction without gravity forcing it to pass.
 It is desirable to have a widening of the bore at the top of the stem to enable parts of the column which have become separated to be easily united.
+As the only liquid suitable for liquid-in-glass maximum thermometers is mercury, electrical alternatives should be used to measure maximum temperature (see chapter 2.2).

-2.2.1.3 Minimum thermometers
+2.3.1.3 Minimum thermometers